kaede0e/two-species-genome-comparison-pipeline/case_study.md

 ## 2. Genome alignment and structural variant detection

-The script to run this section in one step is found in 02_genome_alignment_SV_detection/run_syri_automation.sh.
+This is a multi-step section as outlined in SyRI pipeline for two species genomes.md.
+The script to run this section in one-step is found in 02_genome_alignment_SV_detection/run_syri_automation.sh.
 If you are to reproduce the whole pipeline, you would simply run:
 ```
 cd ..
 sbatch run_syri_automation.sh Prunus